thomasokken/plus42desktop/skins/README.txt

 In addition, Plus42 can be configured to take advantage of expanded keyboards, by rearranging a couple of items, using the Flags: line.

 Flags: The "flags" line is a combination of these options: 1 = put FCN on the first row of CATALOG and DIRS on the second, instead of the other way around;
   2 = put MEM on the first row of CATALOG and UNITS on the second, instead of the other way around; and 4 = put TVM on Shift-0 instead of TOP.FCN.
 When there is no "flags," that's the same as Flags: 0.

+Finally, Plus42 can change the X<>Y, E, period, and R/S keys, to (, ), period/
+comma, and =, respectively, while the equation editor is active.
+To specify the alternate sections of skin background, and the alternate pressed-key images, use the AltBkgd and AltKey elements:

+AltBkgd: mode src_rect dst_point
+  Defines an image to be overlaid on the skin when the given mode is in effect.
+  Note that there can be multiple AltBkgd elements for each mode; all of them will be drawn when the given mode is in effect.
+AltKey: mode code src_point
+  Defines an alternate pressed-key image to be used instead of the default pressed-key, when the given mode is in effect, and for the given key code.
+  Note that only the image location is specified, not its size.
+The size is assumed to match the size of the default pressed-key image for the given key code.

+The mode can be 1 (equation editor in RDX. mode) or 2 (equation editor in RDX, mode).

 For examples, look at the *.layout and *.gif files in this directory.